 A trip to Auckland isn't complete without visiting nearby Waiheke Island.
 A 35-minute ferry ride from the city, Waiheke has a large range of excellent wineries and white sand beaches.
-Spend your day wine tasting or relaxing by the beach and be sure to enjoy a long lunch either at one of beautiful wineries or at one of the wonderful restaurants on the island.
+Spend your day wine tasting or relaxing by the beach.
+Then enjoy a long lunch at one of the wonderful restaurants or beautiful wineries on Waiheke Island.

-If you aren't sure where to start, Mudbrick has a lovely restaurant and gorgeous views while Stonyridge offers a more relaxed vibe and occasionally hosts music festivals.
+If you aren't sure where to go, Mudbrick has a lovely restaurant and gorgeous views, while Stonyridge offers a more relaxed vibe and occasionally hosts music festivals.
 Mediterranean-style restaurants Casita Miro and Poderi Cristi are also excellent options for a beautiful long lunch.
 Just keep in mind that Waiheke is larger than you may think, so be sure to organise transport from the ferry.

 Puhoi is a charming Bohemian settlement in northern Auckland, nestled in the nearby farmland.
 Stop by the pretty church and visit the museum, chronicling the lives of the Czech settlers who first arrived in New Zealand in 1863.
 While you’re in the area, enjoy a swim at this beautiful Wenderholm Beach, with crystal water, grassy parkland and beautiful views.

 If you’re after something a bit more active, you can even kayak down the Puhoi River to Wenderholm – a lovely trip which culminates at a picture-perfect, sandy beach.
 A leisurely lunch at the Puhoi Valley Cafe (one of New Zealand's great cheesemakers) in a countryside setting completes a perfect day.